 2. White Beach

-Rivaling the previous one in beauty but much quieter, White Beach is one of the best beaches in Bohol.
-On this huge beach of white sand, as its name suggests, there are several resorts, so it’s usually well kept and is more than pleasant for spending a day under a palm’s shade.
+Just as beautiful as Quinale but considerably quieter, White Beach is one of the best beaches in Bohol.
+As its name suggests, this vast white-sand beach is home to several resorts, so it’s usually well kept and is a lovely place to spend the day in the shade of a palm tree.
 Try to go at high tide, which is when you’ll see it at its best.

-Two of Anda’s best resorts are located here, so it’s highly recommended to stay in this area.
-Imagine waking up and being greeted by one of Bohol’s most beautiful landscapes.
+Two of Anda’s best resorts are located here, making this a great area to stay in.
+Imagine waking up to one of Bohol’s most beautiful coastal views.
 Paradise!

 Places to stay in White Beach: Three Little Birds Resort and Anda White Beach Resort.